emacs-mirror/emacs/mps/manual/source/topic/arena.rst

           more times it has to extend its address space, the less efficient garbage collection will become.

-    * :c:macro:`MPS_KEY_ALIGN` (type :c:type:`mps_align_t`) is the
+    * :c:macro:`MPS_KEY_ARENA_GRAIN_SIZE` (type :c:type:`size_t`) is
-      granularity with which the arena will manage memory internally.
+      the granularity with which the arena will manage memory internally.
 It must be a power of 2.
-It will be aligned up to a multiple of the operating system's page size.
-Larger granularity reduces overheads, but increases :term:`fragmentation` and
+It will be aligned up to a multiple of the operating system's page size if necessary.
+If not provided, the operating system's page size is used.
+Larger granularity reduces overheads, but increases
-      :term:`retention`.
+      :term:`fragmentation` and :term:`retention`.

     A second optional :term:`keyword argument` may be passed, but it only has any effect on the Windows operating system: